Divyansh07-rex/Divyansh07-rex/README.md

 Learning Full Stack Web Development
 -----------------------------------

-* 🌍  I'm based in India
+* 🌍  Based in India
 * ✉️  You can contact me at [divyanshdev19@gmail.com](mailto:divyanshdev19@gmail.com)
 * 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on interesting projects